-The Cheetah 128x128 is a fully-featured digital video matrix switcher capable of handling both Serial Digital Interface (SDI) and High-Definition Television (HDTV), as well as other non-standard digital signals, in the same frame.
+Cheetah is a full-featured video matrix switcher capable of handling both Serial Digital Interface (SDI) and High-Definition Television (HDTV), as well as other non-standard digital signals, in the same frame.
 Copper and fiber input and output modules provide for maximum flexibility.